 I am a Professor of Music with a DPhil in Social Anthropology from Oxford University and have specialised in ethnographic research on popular music, defined in its broadest sense.
-My research interests have centred on place, heritage and cultural memory, and I am currently developing research on music and ageing.
-My research has involved collaboration with museums, galleries, architects, heritage managers, community activists, music businesses and other external organisations.
+My research interests have centred on place and migration, heritage and memory, age and ageing.
+The research has involved collaboration with museums, galleries, architects, heritage managers, community activists, music businesses and other external organisations.

 At the University of Liverpool I am Director of Research in Music and of the Institute of Popular Music.
 I am also a Visiting Professor at the University of Turku.
 I teach undergraduate and postgraduate modules on policy, politics, place and everyday life.
 My doctoral students are currently working on a range of topics, including heritage and place, creativity and sound recording, voice and ageing, cultural policy and the music industries.